snyderc/FCC-Prompts/README.md

 ## License

-This project is licensed under the MIT License - see the [LICENSE.md](LICENSE.md) file for details
+This project is licensed under the MIT License - see the [LICENSE.md](LICENSE.md) file for details.

 ## Acknowledgments

-* PurpleBooth for readme format: https://gist.github.com/PurpleBooth/109311bb0361f32d87a2
 * FreeCodeCamp for project ideas: https://www.freecodecamp.org/map